CalyxOS/calyxos.org/pages/_posts/2022-11-01-new-builds-pixels-fp4.md

 ## Devices

 ### Pixel 7
-* CalyxOS 4.2.6 is now available as beta
+* CalyxOS 4.2.6, builds pulled due to an issue, will be available again soon.

 #### Known issues
 * When Smooth Display is turned off, fingerprint doesn't work reliably
 * Face unlock is not available

 ### Pixel 4 - 6a
-* CalyxOS 4.2.6 is now available as beta
+* CalyxOS 4.2.6, builds pulled due to an issue, will be available again soon.
 * Should be fully working

 ### Pixel 3, 3a